I've had people ask me some questions about FIT lately, so lets take a look at that in regards to my coats...

 - pocket width at top

 If any of these are likely to be a sticking point or something you're not sure about, it's okay to ask.
 I'll be candid in that dealing with returns is time-consuming and awful and never fun for anyone.
 Boooo!😥 I'd rather get it right the first time.
 It is less time for me to answer questions about fit than we both get stuck dealing with a return.
 It is okay to bug me, don't at all feel bad about it!
-I can be found via Facebook messenger on my Facebook page, or you can email.
-I'm really shy though, so I will probably stroke out if you try to call.😱😳 I promise I will try REALLY hard to get back to you quickly.
+I like email, or you can use one of the contact forms.
+I'm really shy though, so I will probably stroke out if you try to call.😱 OMG I adore you, but don't call. 😳 I promise I will try REALLY hard to get back to you quickly.
 Pinky swear!!

 Now if you need help measuring YOU, here's a quick article to help you out.
 This one is geared towards folks that don't have a measuring tape for sewing, so whether or not you have one, I think this should cover you:

-I hope this helps explain all the coat measurements and you feel enlightened and joyous!
+I love that you're interested in these coats enough to look, and wherever you get your coat from, get one that FITS... and wear it at every opportunity!!
+I hope this helps explain all the coat measurements and you feel enlightened and joyous.
 Thanks for reading. 💖💖💖💖💖💖